 EAST CAMBRIDGE SAVINGS BANK

-Aside from its opportunities through the MassSave HEAT Loan, East Cambridge Savings Bank also offers owners of 1-6 family owner-occupied properties unsecured Energy Efficiency Loans for projects up to $25,000.
+Aside from its opportunities through the MassSave HEAT Loan, East Cambridge Savings Bank also offers owners of 1-6 family owner-occupied properties unsecured Energy Efficiency Loans.
 The Bank is offering these loans at special rates to qualified borrowers.
 Loan applicants must obtain a Mass Save Home Energy Assessment.
 Secured loans are also available.
 To apply, stop by any of the three East Cambridge Savings Bank branches located in Cambridge or visit the ECSB website.

 Website: East Cambridge Savings Bank